The path-missing and path-free complexes of a directed graph: Introduction

 \subsubsection{Homotopy types of $\Pf{G}$ and $\Pm{G}$}

 The \emph{homotopy type} of a simplicial complex is defined to be its equivalence class with respect to homotopy-equivalence.
 Our next goal is to describe the homotopy types of the complexes $\Pf{G}$ and $\Pm{G}$ in terms of the structure of $G$.
-These descriptions will be proved in Section~\ref{sect.homtype-proof}.